MCDReforged/MCDReforged.github.io/docs/plugin_dev/event.md

 A new line of text is output from the stdout of the server, or a text is input from the console.
-MCDR has already parsed the text into an [Info](classes/Info.html) object.
+MCDR has already parsed the text into an [Info](classes/Info.md) object.
 In this event plugin can response to the info

-Here\'s an example
+Here's an example

 ``` python
 def on_info(server: PluginServerInterface, info: Info):